VolumeZero/ptero-bot/README.md

 Even if you are not the owner of the Pterodactyl panel, you can still use user-specific API keys to manage your own servers through the bot.
 (Status embeds will not work without an application API key.
 Server status will eventually be supported)

-✨ Core Features
+## ✨ Core Features
-• Interactive Server Manager
+### • Interactive Server Manager

-The bot includes a complete server management interface using Discord buttons:
+The bot includes a basic server management interface using Discord buttons and embeds:

-Start / Stop / Restart server
+- Start / Stop / Restart server

-View live console logs
+- View live console logs

-View live resource usage (CPU, RAM, Disk)
+- View live resource usage (CPU, RAM, Disk)

-View server details (IP, allocations, node, location, etc.)
+- View server details (IP, allocations, node, location, etc.)

-View SFTP details (username, password, port)
+- View SFTP details (username, password, port)

-WebSocket-powered updates to avoid any rate limits
+- WebSocket-powered updates to avoid any rate limits

-Disable old sessions automatically when user starts a new one or after 60 seconds of inactivity
+- Disable old sessions automatically when user starts a new one or after 60 seconds of inactivity

 ![Main Server Manager](.images/server-manager.png)

-• Server Status Embeds
+### • Server Status Embeds

-Compact and detailed server info
+- Compact and detailed server info

-Power state icons
+- Power state icons

-CPU, RAM, storage, and uptime
+- CPU, RAM, storage, and uptime

-Api powered updates
+- Api powered updates

 ![Server Status Embed](.images/status-embed.png)

-• Node Status Embeds
+### • Node Status Embeds

-Resource usage
+- Resource usage (CPU, RAM, Disk)

-Allocation data
+- Allocation data

-Node name, location, networking
+- Node name, location, and FQDN
+- Api powered updates

 ![Server Status Embed](.images/node-embed.png)

-Extra Features ✅
+## ✅ Extras

-• Autocomplete, Modals & Interaction-Ready
+### • Autocomplete, Modals & Interaction-Ready

 Full support for:

-Slash commands
+- Slash commands

-Autocomplete (server listings, IDs, etc.)
+- Autocomplete (server listings, IDs, etc.)

-Button interactions
+- Button interactions

-• Flexible API Key System
+### • Flexible API Key System

 Supports:

-Global API key in config for non-user-specific actions (application api)
+- Global API key in config for non-user-specific actions (application api)

-User-specific API keys for personalized server management per user (client api)
+- User-specific API keys for personalized server management per user (client api)

-Automatic prompting when missing
+- Automatic prompting when missing

-🔧 Installation
+## 🔧 Installation

-npm install/yarn install
+- ``` npm install ```

-⚙️ Configuration
+## ⚙️ Configuration

-Rename config-example.json to config.json and fill in all the required fields
+- Rename config-example.json to config.json and fill in all the required fields

-Setup a Discord bot and get the bot token from the Discord Developer Portal: https://discord.com/developers/applications Fill in the required fields in config
+- Setup a Discord bot and get the bot token from the Discord Developer Portal: https://discord.com/developers/applications
+- Fill in the required fields in config.example.json:
+  - token: Your Discord bot token
+  - owner: Your Discord user ID
+  - client_id: Your Discord bot's client ID
+  - test_guild_id: (Optional) Your Discord server ID for testing slash commands
+  - pterodactyl:
+    - company: Your Pterodactyl panel's company name
+    - domain: Your Pterodactyl panel URL (e.g., https://panel.example.com)
+    - apiKey: (Optional) Application API key for global actions
+    - cl_apiKey: Your Pterodactyl panel API key for user-specific actions
+    - API_ENCRYPTION_KEY: A secure random string for encrypting user API keys

-▶️ Run the Bot
+- ▶️ Invite the Bot to Your Server

-npm start

-Once the bot is invited to your server, use the '/pt key' command to link your Pterodactyl API key to your Discord user account.
-From there, you can manage your own servers using the bot with '/pt manage'.
+  - Once the bot is invited to your server, use the ```/pt key``` command to link your Pterodactyl API key to your Discord user account.
+From there, you can manage your own servers using the bot with ```/pt manage```.

+- ▶️ Run the Bot

+  - ```npm start```

-📋 Config Notes
+## 📋 Config Notes

-panelUrl must end with no trailing slash
+- panelUrl must end with no trailing slash

-guildId is only required for local development slash-command registration
+- guildId is only required for local development slash-command registration but is also reccommended for single-server bots to speed up command registration.

-📚 Documentation
+## 📚 Documentation

-Offical documentation is not yet available.
+- Offical documentation is not yet available.
 Please refer to the source code and this readme for guidance.

-👤 Author
+## 👤 Author

-VolumeZero
+- VolumeZero

-🤝 Contributing
+## 🤝 Contributing

-PRs and suggestions are welcome!
+- PRs and suggestions are welcome!
-Issues can be opened any time.
+- Issues can be opened any time.

-⭐ Show Your Support
+## ⭐ Show Your Support

-If this bot helped you, consider starring the repo!
+- If this bot helped you or you like it, please give it a star!

-📝 License
+## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is licensed under the MIT License - see the LICENSE file for details.